gquetel/gaur/README.md

 The association between grammar rules and semantic tags can be performed using different strategies, such as:

-- Expert-driven labeling
-- Embedding-based similarity (e.g., Sentence-BERT)
+- Expert-driven labeling and embedding-based similarity (e.g., Sentence-BERT)
-- LLM-based classification
+- LLM-based classification (we provide the [prompt](data/prompt.md) used to instantiate the semantic model and associate tags to MySQL grammar rules).

 These mechanisms are implemented in `pygaur` and are **not part of the data collector's runtime**.
 The output is a static mapping file that associates each grammar rule identifier with semantic tags.